Yogurt Health Benefits: Nutrition, Uses and Side Effects

 Because the gut and immune system work closely together, the probiotics in yogurt can strengthen the body’s defenses.
 These live cultures help balance gut bacteria, which improves autoimmune response and reduces inflammation.

 Yogurt also boosts lymphocyte activity, increasing the production of white blood cells that fight infections.
 Regular consumption could lower the risk of common illnesses like colds.
-The nutrients in yogurt, like vitamin D and zinc, further support immune health.
+The nutrients in yogurt, like vitamin D and zinc, as well as its bioactive compounds, further support immune health.
+These bioactive compounds contribute to the health promoting properties of yogurt, enhancing immune function and overall well-being.

 For best results, choose plain, unsweetened varieties with active cultures.
 Pairing yogurt with fruits high in antioxidants can amplify benefits.
 Those with lactose intolerance can opt for lactose-free options.